yuanb01/goals/README.md

 Here is a sample usage of this CLI app:

 $ goals
-goals is a CLI for managing your goals
+ ⚽️ 🥅 goals is a goals tracker right in your terminal!

 Usage:
   goals [command]

 Available Commands:
-  add <goal-name> [repeat]  Add a new goal to your goals with optional [repeat] param do <goal-name>            Mark a goal on your goals list as complete by its name do <goal-number>          Mark a goal on your goals list as complete by its number in the goals list delete <goal-name>        Delete a goal from your goals list by its name delete <goal-number>      Delete a goal from your goals list by its number list                      List all of your goals
+  add <goal-name> [repeat]  Add a new goal to your goals list with optional [repeat] param delete <goal-name>        Delete a goal from your goals list by its name delete <goal-number>      Delete a goal from your goals list by its number in the goals list do <goal-name>            Mark a goal on your goals list as complete by its name do <goal-number>          Mark a goal on your goals list as complete by its number in the goals list list                      List all of your goals

 Use "goals [command] --help" for more information about a command.